-A new fellow may not have had adequate time to generate preliminary data; therefore, applicants may present preliminary data generated by the sponsor.
+- A new fellow may not have had adequate time to generate preliminary data; therefore, applicants may present preliminary data generated by the mentor.
 However, submission of an application with identical or significantly similar content as a submission by another investigator is prohibited.
-Also, submission of an application with identical or significantly similar content in a sponsor's grant and his/her fellow's proposal is prohibited.
-In such cases, the proposal may be removed from funding consideration.
+Also, submission of an application with identical or significantly similar content in a sponsor's grant and his/her fellow's proposal is prohibited. - Biosketch of Mentor and Co-Mentor, if applicable (5-page limit per mentor) - Past and Current Trainees (3 pages per mentor)

-- Biosketch of Mentor and Co-Mentor, if applicable (5-page limit per Mentor) - Past and Current Trainees (3 pages per mentor) - Training Plan of Mentor (and Co-Mentor, if named) (3 pages total)
+• Training Plan of Mentor (and Co-Mentor, if named) (3 pages total)